Jialin Li

 We trained reinforcement learning agent to study the optimal stopping rule in heterogeneous sequential sampling for decision-making.

-Reinforcement Learning Recurrent Neural Network Code PDF Experiment
+Reinforcement Learning Recurrent Neural Network Code PDF Poster Experiment

 Planning in Decision Tree